 What is breast cancer?

-In 2018, breast cancer was the most frequently diagnosed cancer and the second most common cause of cancer deaths in Ontario women.
-In Ontario, breast cancer usually develops later in life, with 83 per cent of cases diagnosed in women age 50 and older.
+In 2018, breast cancer was the most frequently diagnosed cancer and the second most common cause of cancer deaths in Ontario women.* In Ontario, breast cancer usually develops later in life, with 83% of cases diagnosed in women age 50 and older.

-In Ontario, breast cancer usually develops later in life, with 83 per cent of cases diagnosed in women age 50 and older.
+In Ontario, breast cancer usually develops later in life, with 83% of cases diagnosed in women age 50 and older.

-Most lumps in the breasts are benign, meaning they are not cancerous.
+Most lumps in the breast are benign, meaning they are not cancerous.
 Such lumps are caused by fibrous scar-like tissue or are fluid-filled sacs or cysts.

 If a lump or a tumour in the breast is malignant, it means it has become cancerous.
 In cancer, the cells divide uncontrollably and can invade surrounding tissue.
 Cancerous cells can sometimes spread (metastasize) to other parts of the body.

-Breast cancer can occur before a woman has stopped menstruating (pre-menopausal breast cancer) or after menopause (post-menopausal breast cancer).
-Although many of the risk factors for pre- and post-menopausal breast cancer are the same, there is growing evidence suggesting there are differences as well.
+Breast cancer can occur before menstruation stops (pre-menopausal breast cancer) or after menopause (post-menopausal breast cancer).
+Although many of the risk factors (habits or personal characteristics that may increase the chance of getting cancer) for pre- and post-menopausal breast cancer are the same, there is growing evidence suggesting there are differences as well.
 For example, genetic and other medical factors may have a greater effect on the development of pre-menopausal breast cancer, and lifestyle factors may play a greater role in post-menopausal breast cancer.
 More research is needed to fully understand the differences between pre- and post-menopausal breast cancer.

 Risk factors you can change or control